jgarci40/arch-prediction-tools/README.md

 The create\_smell\_em\_csv.sh script will post-process the \*.[smell]\_em.out files to create a CSV file written to standard output, e.g., SmellEmergence.CSV, which in turn can be saved to Plots/SmellEmergence.csv.
 Executing Plots/SmellEmergence.R&mdash;after first changing the lines for change<-read.csv() and ggsave(file="") in that script to your PerRelease/ directory&mdash;will allow generation of Plots/SmellEmergence.png.
 The rest of the run\_all\*.sh, create\*csv.sh, and Plots/\*.R scripts follow the same workflow.

-# Data for a Combination of a Recovery Technique and Project
+## Data for a Recovery Technique and Project

 Each [Project Name][Recovery Technique]/ directory (e.g., HBaseARC), contains a set of files similar to the following: